tomjoht/tomjoht.github.io/_restapicourse/jobapis_overview.md

 Some of the principles that are fundamental to programming, like variables, loops, and try-catch statements, will begin to feel second-nature, since these techniques are common across almost all programming languages.
 You'll also be equipped with a confidence that you can learn what you need to learn on your own (this is the hallmark of a good education).

-## But will hiring managers understand?
-In discussions with hiring managers looking to fill 6-month contracts for technical writers already familiar with their programming environment, it will be a hard sell to persuade the manager that "you can learn anything."
+But in discussions with hiring managers looking to fill 6-month contracts for technical writers already familiar with their programming environment, it will be a hard sell to persuade the manager that "you can learn anything."

 The truth is that you can learn anything, but it may take a long time to do so.
 It can take years to learn Java programming, and you'll never get the kind of project experience that would give you the understanding that a developer possesses.